-We picked those 3 Indian club exercises because they are relatively fast and easy to learn, and target multiple joints and movement patterns.
+Our top 3 exercises with Indian clubs are relatively fast and easy to learn, and target multiple joints and movement patterns.

 The alternating pendulum will get your whole body rotating from side to side, loosening your spine neck and shoulders.

 The advanced variation adds a pump to the calves, enhancing blood circulation, and challenges your balance and stability with the split stance position.